blaaycub/Life-Expectancy-GDP-Correlation/README.md

 **Exploratory Data Analysis (EDA)**
- * Establish the question we are trying to solve
+ * Establish the question(s) we are trying to solve
  * What kind of data do we have?
 What types of visualizations suit our types?
  * What's missing from the data? (if anything)
  * Where are the outliers?